gsanroma/gsanroma.github.io/_posts/2019-09-15-career-transition.md

 As a bit of background, I have a MSc and PhD in computer science.
 The following 7 years after my PhD I have spent as post-doc in several labs working in the fields of computer vision, neuroimaging and machine learning.

 Why I have decided to go to industry ?
-One reason is the lack of long-term perspectives in academia.
-The reality is there are only a few permanent positions compared to the amount of candidadtes.
-I cannot say this comes as a surprise, but this lack of long-term perspective its been increasingly bothering me with the time.
-Especially with family, one is not very keen on chasing post-doc positions across different universities and possibly across countries as well.
-Adding to that, it is still not clear to me whether alternative career paths are possible beyond leading a research group or teaching, for example a more technical path.
+One reason is the limited career paths.
+It is still not clear to me whether alternative career paths are possible beyond leading a research group or teaching, for example a more technical path.
 They say there are staff scientist positions in some public institutes, but these type of positions are like unicorns to me.
+Adding to that is the lack of long-term perspectives in academia.
+Since I finished the PhD, I've been chasing post-doc positions across different universities and countries.
+This was OK in the beginning but is increasingly bothering me with the time, especially since my family has been growing.

 I believe the PhD and post-doc communities would greatly benefit from exposure to a range of career options inside and outside of academia.
 I believe the same research institutes should facilitate this exposure through career advise centers.
 Otherwise, it is easy to get isolated doing your own work and lose sight of other options.

 The goal of this post is to give advice for those who decide to switch from academia to industry by explaining what I went through and what I found important.

+### key points

+Before I start, if I had to summarize the main key advices for a job application, they would be the following:

+- be flexible to different types of jobs.
+Your skills do not need to match 100% to the advertised position
+- write concise Resume and cover letter with ample margins and without typos
+- along with every technical skill try to convey a transferrable skill and a quantifiable result.
+Transferrable skills shows what you can leverage from your past experience in your new job and quantifiable results show the impact of your work.
+It helps break the stereotype that academic work is one-faceted and limited to producing papers
+- know your values and interests so that they can guide you all along the process from the job search to the interview
+- professional recruiters are helpful
+- be honest about your motivations and put them always in a light that reflects the benefit for the company
+- do not worry too much about rejections.
+Luckily the job landscape is broad and success depends partly on your _application skills_

+Let's get started.

 ![](/images/blog/2019-09-15-career-transition/architecture-building-construction-256381.jpg)